What’s the Best Bow String Wax?

 Bohning Tex-Tite Bow String Wax

-Bohning is one of those tried-and-true companies that makes solid products related to archery.
+I like many of the Bohning Company products I've bought over the years.
 I've bought nocks, vanes, fletching jigs, and so on, and I've always been happy with my purchase.
 Their string wax is a great option: it's natural wax—meaning it won't smell super weird—and it's for use with synthetic bow strings, which is what many, many people use.

 The Tex-Tite Bow String Wax has an excellent consistency, comes off easily with string (see my "How to Remove String Wax" section, above) and lasts a long, long time.

-If you're an outdoor bowsman, this can be a great option: it's specifically made for bows you're going to use outdoors, so if you're trudging around in the wind and the rain and the snow, you'll be fine.
+If you're an outdoor bowsman, this can be a great option: it's specifically made for bows you're going to use outdoors, so if you're trudging around in the wind and the rain and the snow, it may work very well.
 This is a popular option for hunters, for that reason.
 It's not the most popular among hunters—that would be the next wax—but it's widely used, for certain.

 Scorpion Venom Polymeric Bowstring Wax